Ready to grow

 IV.
 REQUIREMENTS FOR APPLICATION

-1. Proposed staffing structure for services provided.
+1. 2.
+3. Proposed staffing structure for services provided.
+Include number of employees

-additional costs for any software systems used.
+additional costs for supplies or equipment used.

-3. References must be provided identifying a minimum of three previous clients for
+References must be provided identifying a minimum of three previous clients for

 contact in which consulting services were performed.
 Prior work in school